MicrosoftDocs/visualstudio-docs/subscriptions/subscription-removed.md

 ### Individual Azure credits

 When your subscription is removed, you no longer accrue individual Azure credits.
-The credits you already have accrued remain available for 30 days.
+The credits you've already accrued remain available for 30 days.
 After that time, your assets will no longer be available.

 To avoid losing your assets, make sure to take one of the following steps if your subscription is removed: